 Manually change your online status in Discord

-To manually change your online status in Discord, right click your avatar in the Discord client and select your status.
+Discord has four options for your online status: online, idle, do not disturb, and invisible.
+These are similar to most other chat applications, allowing you to display whether you’re available to speak.
+However, this is different than what your game display is.
+To manually change your online status in Discord, right-click your avatar in the Discord client and select your status.
 You will need to manually change it when you need to or it will go back to automatic when you restart Discord.

 Manually change your game status in Discord